jinshisai/PTSMODEL/README.md

 Protostellar System Model
 ---------------------------
 Build a kinematic model of a protostellar system, which consists of a protostar(s), a disk(s) and an envelope, and calculate the model images.
-Use the open code [RADMC-3D](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/) to calculate a tempearture distribution and the solve radiative transfer.
+Use the open code [RADMC-3D](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/) to calculate a tempearture distribution and to solve the radiative transfer.

-Currently, coordinates are limitied only to spherical coordinates.
-A density profile for a disk is cut-off disk.
+Coordinates are limitied only to spherical coordinates for now.
+A density profile for a disk is the cut-off disk.
 The density and velocity distributions for an envelope model is calculated based on Ulrich 1976.

 **Containts**